kubeedge/website/docs/advanced/debug.md

     echo $CLOUDCOREIPS
     ```

 3. Generate the certificates for **CloudStream** on the cloud node.
-The generation file is not in `/etc/kubeedge/`, so it needs to be copied from the repository cloned from GitHub.
+Since the generation file is not located in `/etc/kubeedge/`, copy it from the cloned GitHub repository.

     Switch to the root user: